JNeuvonen/backtest-platform/README.md

-I will provide extensive `README.md` for this project soon.
+I will provide an extensive `README.md` for this project soon.